 As cutting the cord has grown in popularity, many find streaming options for live TV to be lacking, especially when it comes to sports.
 While streaming live sports can be a challenge, it isn’t impossible.
-There are a few ways you can stream live sporting events.
-Some live sports streams are even available for free.
+There are a few ways you can stream live sporting events, including free live sports streams.

 Streaming live sports on a TV provider app